Big Country: 2007–present

 In 2007, to celebrate 25 years of Big Country, founding members Bruce Watson, Tony Butler (now lead vocalist for the first time), and Mark Brzezicki reunited to embark on a tour of the UK with dates in Scotland and England and a gig in Cologne (Germany).
 They also released a new album, Twenty Five Live, on the Track Records label.
 After the anniversary activity, the band returned to their hiatus.

 The surviving original members toured again in late December 2010 and January 2011 with Mike Peters of the Alarm and Jamie Watson, Bruce's son, added to the line-up.
 This line-up began more regular touring as well as writing new material for potential release, in part with the involvement of record producer Steve Lillywhite.
-The efforts resulted in the creation of Big Country's first single in 11 years, entitled "Another Country".
+The efforts resulted in the creation of "Another Country", Big Country's first single in 11 years.

 In a September 2012 press release, Bruce Watson announced that Butler had retired from the group at the end of their last tour.
 He was replaced by former Simple Minds bassist Derek Forbes, who was Adamson's original choice for bassist on the initial Big Country recordings, although Forbes was not asked due to shyness on Adamson's part.
 The group also parted ways with longtime manager Ian Grant at the same time as Butler's departure.
 With the involvement of Forbes, later in 2012 and into 2013, the group recorded a new album in the Welsh town of Wrexham.
 The new material featured lyrics composed by Peters over band-written music; Butler still held writing credits on most of the album, with Forbes having contributed on a number of tracks as well, although he played all the album's bass parts.
 Titled The Journey, the album was released through Cherry Red Records in April 2013, becoming the group's first studio record since 1999.
 Further performances followed throughout the year, including a month-long North American tour between July and August.